microsoft/Tools-for-Health-Data-Anonymization/docs/FHIR-anonymization.md

 - [required] **cases** An object defining key-value pairs to specify case condition and replacement value using FHIRPath predicate expression. _key_ represents case condition and _value_ represents target value.
 - [optional] **otherValues** Define the operation for values that do not match any of the cases.
 The value could be "redact" or "keep".
 The default value is "redact".

 Since the output of FHIR expression is flexible, users should provide expressions with valid output value to avoid unexcepted errors.

-> **[Important]**:
-> * When using a [FHIR Path function](http://hl7.org/fhirpath/) like `replaceMatches` make sure the type is compatible with string.
+When using a [FHIR Path function](http://hl7.org/fhirpath/) like `replaceMatches` make sure the type is compatible with string.
 In case of error, try to add a `toString` before.
-> * The `replaceMatches` function only supports regular expressions which does not contained escaped.
+The `replaceMatches` function only supports regular expressions which does not contained escaped.

 ## Current limitations